Powerlearnproject/se-day1-assignment-Kivice/README.md

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
-Prompt engineering is all crafting questions or statements to get the best possible responses from AI models.
+ -Prompt engineering is all crafting questions or statements to get the best possible responses from AI models.
-Prompt engineering helps  make your questions clear and specific, so the AI understands exactly what you need."
+ -prompt engineering helps  make your questions clear and specific, so the AI understands exactly what you need."

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective. write code in c to perform basic arithmetic operations i will get a more focused response
+Explain why the improved prompt is more effective.
+ Tell me about the history of domestic dogs i will get a more focused response